pulumi/docs/content/docs/guides/self-hosted/console.md

 ### TLS Environment Variables

 The following environment variables must be configured to enable TLS.
+The values of the environment variables may either be a filepath or the actual value of the entity.
+If these variables are set, the console will be served over HTTPS (i.e. using TLS) using port `3443`.
+If the following variables are not set the console will default to serving over HTTP using port `3000`.

 | Variable Name       | Description                                                                                                       |
 |---------------------|-------------------------------------------------------------------------------------------------------------------|